2deviant/mildcrypt/README.md

 over your shoulder every time you edit the settings/configuration file because the [database] passwords are just stting there in cleartext asking to be stolen?
 If you are a software developer with a modicum of security consciousness, you have.
-MildCrypt solves that problem by providing a mild layer of encryption and obfuscation to any string of text in a variety of programming languages (JavaScript for now, more to come later).
+MildCrypt offers a mild layer of encryption and obfuscation to any string of text in a variety of programming languages (JavaScript for now, more to come later).
 Even if someone takes a picture of your screen, (s)he will not be able to steal the access codes (a.k.a passwords).